Frequently Asked Questions

 Q: What should we bring on the tour?

-A: This depends on the time of year of your trip, and your destination.
+A: This depends on the time of year of your trip, type of tour, and your destination.
 Also, the answer depends on the tastes and interests of each client.
-Here are some suggestions: sunglasses, sunscreen, sunhat, flashlight with extra batteries, hand-sanitizer, wet/dry toilet wipes (also available in Tbilisi), camera, video camera for recording music/scenery, personal journals, insect repellent (hardly needed), travel board games, musical instruments, and songbooks (if you like to sing!).
+Here are some suggestions: sunglasses, sunscreen, sunhat, hand-sanitizer, camera, travel board games, and songbooks (if you like to sing!).
+A small souvenir from your home city might be nice to give to people that we meet on the trip.

 Medications: